mandatary/mandatary.com.de/README.md

 ## 📘 [mandatary.com.de](https://www.mandatary.com.de)

-A personal website with a blog, project showcase, and work information.
+A personal website with a Articles, project showcase, and work information.

 ALWAYS RUN `nvm use 18` before starting the development.